-Romania: NPP Cernavoda expansion approved25.
-November 2020. / SEE Energy News
+Romania: NPP Cernavoda expansion approved, SEE Energy News

 Romania can start the process to build the third and fourth unit of its nuclear power plant Cernavoda with US support as the European Commission (EC) has approved the intergovernmental agreement between the United States and Romania for nuclear-civil cooperation.